Submissions

 Each of the three abstracts is accompanied by four keywords separated by semicolons.

-Please note: if the article is written in Spanish or English, the order in which the titles, abstracts and keywords are presented will change.
-For articles written in Spanish, the order of titles, abstracts and keywords is as follows: in Spanish, in English and in Portuguese.
-For articles written in English, the order of titles, abstracts and keywords is as follows: in English, in Spanish and in Portuguese.
+Attention: if the article is written in Spanish or English, the order of presentation of titles, abstracts, and keywords changes.
+For articles written in Spanish, the order of titles, abstracts, and keywords is as follows: in Spanish, in English, and in Portuguese.
+For articles written in English, the order of titles, abstracts and keywords is as follows: in English, in Spanish, and in Portuguese.

 2.1.1.2 Body text

-Two lines below the keywords of the last summary, the body of the text begins, whose elements or characteristics are as follows:
+Two lines below the keywords of the last abstract, the body of the text begins, whose elements or characteristics are as follows:

-They should be typed in Times New Roman 12-point font, with single spacing between lines, justified alignment and a 1 cm indent at the beginning of paragraphs, with the exception of highlighted quotations and footnotes.
+They must be typed in Times New Roman font with 12 font, with single line spacing, justified alignment and 1 cm indentation at the beginning of paragraphs, except for highlighted quotations and footnotes.

-Texts can be subdivided into sections with subheadings, which should be formatted in Times New Roman 12-point font, bold, with single spacing between the lines, justified alignment, no indentation and numbered using the Arabic numeral system (1, 2,...).
-Below is an example of how to number the subheadings of the divisions of an article:
+Texts can be subdivided into sections with subtitles formatted in Times New Roman, size 12, bold, with single line spacing, justified alignment, no indentation, and numbered using Arabic numerals (1, 2,...).
+The following is an example of how to number the subheadings of the divisions of an article:

 1.1 Theories of communication

-The use of bold is to emphasize the text in some way and the use of italics is to highlight a foreign word or the title of a work as a whole that may be indicated in the main text.
-In the case of a song, an episode of a television program, a short story or a scientific article, they should always be placed in quotation marks and without italics.
+The use of bold is to give some kind of emphasis to the text and the use of italics is to highlight a foreign word or a title of a work that may eventually be indicated in the main text.
+Titles of songs, episodes of television programs, short stories, and scientific articles should always be placed in quotation marks without italics.
 Examples:

-In The Social Production of Writing, Raymond Williams offers a sophisticated critique of...
+In The Social Production of Writing, Raymond Williams makes a sophisticated critique of...

 or

-It can undoubtedly be said that "Alegria, Alegria", the song by Caetano Veloso, was one of the milestones...
+It can be said, without a doubt, that "Alegria, Alegria", the song by Caetano Veloso, was one of the milestones...

-These citations must be indicated in the author-date system.
+These citations must be indicated in the author-date system according to the APA standard.

-(b) When the citation is indirect and the author(s) are not included within the sentence in the body of the text, the author(s)' surname(s) should be indicated in brackets, followed by the date of publication of the work.
-Up to three authors should all be cited, with a semicolon separating them.
-If there are more than three authors, write the name of the first followed by "et al".
-For citations of more than one work by the same author, when published in the same year, a lowercase letter should be placed after the date, without a space, in alphabetical order - for example, (Gomez, 1999a) and (Gomez, 1999b).
-Examples: ...in French literature at the turn of the 19th century, the factor of the writer's professionalization was essential (Bourdieu, 1996)... or The nature of materialism is intimately linked to the production and reproduction of the conditions of existence of men as a whole (Engels; Marx, 2007).
+(b) When the citation is indirect and the author(s) is not included within the sentence in the body of the text, the author(s) surname(s) must be indicated in parentheses, followed by the date of publication of the work.
+Up to three authors are all cited, with the separation between them by a comma and the ampersand.
+If there are more than three authors, the name of the first one is written followed by "et al".
+For citations of more than one work, by the same author, when published in the same year, a lowercase letter should be placed after the date, without space, respecting the alphabetical order – as, for example, (Gomez, 1999a) and (Gomez, 1999b).
+Examples: ... in French literature at the turn of the nineteenth century, the factor of professionalization of the writer was essential (Bourdieu, 1996)... or The nature of materialism is intimately linked to the production and reproduction of the conditions of existence of men as a whole (Engels & Marx, 2007).

-(c) When the quotation is direct, i.e. when it reproduces the same words as the cited author(s), it must be enclosed in quotation marks, followed by the author(s) surname(s) in brackets, the date of publication of the work and the page number(s).
-Examples: "The affirmation of the unity of the system is one of the most valid contributions of the work of Horkheimer and Adorno" (Martín-Barbero, 1997, p.
+(c) When the quotation is direct, that is, when it reproduces the same words of the author(s) cited, it must be placed in quotation marks, followed by the indication in parentheses of the author(s) surname(s), date of publication of the work and page number(s).
+Examples: "The affirmation of the unity of the system constitutes one of the most valid contributions of the work of Horkheimer and Adorno" (Martín-Barbero, 1997, p.
 77).
-"In their leisure, people must be guided by that unity which characterizes production" (Adorno; Horkheimer, 1985, p.
+"In their leisure, people must orient themselves by this unity that characterizes production" (Adorno & Horkheimer, 1985, p.
 117).

-Direct quotations longer than 3 lines must be formatted in Times New Roman font 11, in italics, with single spacing between lines, justified alignment and a margin of 4 cm to the left and without quotation marks.
-After the citation, the author's surname(s), date of publication of the work and page number(s) should be indicated in brackets [up to three authors, all are cited, separated by a semicolon.
-If there are more than three authors, write the name of the first author followed by "et al".
-For citations of more than one work by the same author, when published in the same year, a lowercase letter should be placed after the date, without a space, in alphabetical order - for example, (Gomez, 1999a) and (Gomez, 1999b)].
+Direct quotations longer than 3 lines must be formatted in Times New Roman font size 11, in italics, with single spacing between lines, justified alignment and a margin of 4 cm to the left and without quotation marks.
+After the citation, the author's surname(s), date of publication of the work and page number(s) must be indicated in parentheses [up to three authors, all are cited, with the separation between them by semicolons.
+If there are more than three authors, the name of the first author is written followed by "et al".
+For citations of more than one work, by the same author, when published in the same year, a lowercase letter should be placed after the date, without space, respecting the alphabetical order – as, for example, (Gomez, 1999a) and (Gomez, 1999b)].

 Footnotes: